 - Laminar-flow shower heads use individual streams of water.
 They can be more expensive than aerating shower heads, but they’re ideal for use in humid climates because they create less steam and mist.

 While standard shower heads are mandated by the U.S. Department of Energy to produce no more than 2.5 gallons of water per minute (GPM), low-flow shower heads are allowed to produce a maximum of 2 GPM.
-Products labeled with the EPA’s WaterSense logo are certified to use less than 2 GPM.
+Products labeled with the Environmental Protection Agency’s WaterSense logo are certified to use less than 2 GPM.

 Most shower heads on the market feature a variety of spray settings that emit water in different patterns.
 These settings can be changed by an adjustment ring or lever on the edge of the shower head.